ougabriel/devops_masterclass/Week3c: User Permission & Mngt.md

 🎯 **Scenario: Setting up a New Developer Team on a Shared Linux System**
 -------------------------------------------------------------------------

-You are a DevOps Admin.
-Your task is to onboard a new developer (`alice`), assign her to the right group (`devteam`), set up permissions and security policies, and ensure everything is correctly managed.
+You are a DevOps Administrator.
+Your task is to onboard a new developer (alice) by performing the following:

+Create the user account for alice.

+Add her to the appropriate group (devteam).

+Set up the necessary permissions and security policies.

+Ensure all configurations follow standard access and security best practices.

+Once completed, take a screenshot of your terminal output as documentation.
+Push your changes and screenshot to a GitHub repository and share the link with the team for collaboration

 * * * * *